atschutz/scrybary/README.md

 ## Dice
 - Roll up to 10 dice of any face value for 1 or 2 players.
 - Compare the rolls of both players.
-- Shake the phone to roll if you don't feel like pressing a button!
+- Equipped with an interactive dice-rolling element (Shake phone to complete).
+- Press the "roll" button to complete the same action.

 ## Settings
 - Personalize each feature to meet your needs.